 I never wanted to be a writer (I was going to be a teacher), but I was always writing.
 My first story was a short story, written in 4th grade.
 It was two pages long, hand-written, and my characters had names like Donna Shlieigermeigssterkks.
 I showed it to my grandma, who loved it so much she called my aunt on the phone and read it to her.
 I think it was at that moment that I learned to be proud to write.

-Writing didn’t turn into a dream until about 13 years ago when my husband, Scott, talked me into giving it a try.
+Writing didn’t turn into a dream until my husband, Scott, talked me into giving it a try.
 That’s why every book I write is dedicated to Scott.
 Without him, there would be no stories.

 The Path and The Plan

 As a dedicated Dreamer/Adventurer with no Grand Plan and a lion’s share of independence, I left home and went out to learn Life’s Great Lessons just a couple months after I graduated high school.
 I transplanted myself into the inner city and slung pizzas for a living, soaking up the color of life all around me and meeting people I’d otherwise never have known.
 I moved and molded my life often, eventually ending up working at a daycare, where I was deliciously childlike as a matter of job requirement.
 I took night classes at William Jewell College and came away with a degree in Psychology.
 I landed a few Human Resources jobs stuffed into cubicles, where I would pound out poems and short stories at my desk instead of actually working.
 It didn’t take long to realize that Psychology wasn’t my Grand Plan.
 Human Resources wasn’t my Grand Plan, either.
 Nor was slinging pizzas or working in a daycare.